dvdsmpsn/ibm-connect-2016-examples/community-app/README.md

 ````

+**Update:** You can now install apps using a UI at https://apps.collabservnext.com/appregistry/#/commonExtension/

+This method using `curl` is still entirely valid though.

 ## Check it's installed

 If all has gone well, I'd expect the app you added to be listed in: